rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 But abstracting over everything results in a mess, so we'll make the following
 assumptions:

-1. Unrestricted, superintelligent, and capable AGIs which act like long-term, outcome expected utility maximizers (aka consequentialists) would cause an existential catastrophe if created with approaches similar to current ML. _(TODO: could this be made clearer?
-Possibly remove some adjectives?)_ When I say 'outcome expected utility maximizer', I mean that the expected utility maximizer cares intrinsically about consequences (consequentialism) instead of about actions (deontology).
+1. Unrestricted, superintelligent, and capable AIs which act like long-term, expected utility maximizers with purely outcome based goals (aka consequentialists) would cause an existential catastrophe if created (mostly by humans) with approaches similar to current ML.
+When I say 'expected utility maximizers with purely outcome based goals', I mean that the expected utility maximizer cares intrinsically about consequences (consequentialism) instead of about actions (deontology).
+This is the same (or at least a very similar) idea as goal-directed AI from [this post][goaldirected] by Rohin.
 We'll use the term consequentialism for the remainder of this post.
-We'll also go through this distinction in more detail below.
+I prefer this term over goal-directed as the word goal is too vague and I'm likely to use this concept somewhat differently from how Rohin intended.
+We'll also go through the distinction between consequentialism and deontology for AI in more detail below.
 This assumption is due to an inability to construct a human values utility function, an inability to perfectly inner align an agent's utility function, Goodhart's law, and [instrumental convergence][powerseek].

+   But what about [ambitious value learning][ambitiousvalue]?
+Well, my view is that full ambitious value learning is deeply infeasible for reasons discussed in the ambitious value learning part of [that same value learning sequence][valuelearning].
+If partial or slightly less ambitious value learning resulted in purely consequentialist agents, than just this approach won't be sufficient for avoiding existential catastrophe.
+Of course, it might not result in such agents, for instance the right [meta-preferences][metaprefs] could avoid catastrophe.

 2. Societal and government competence and coordination aren't very high (this informs how hard it is to enforce alignment through governance).
 3. AIs capable of directly causing existential catastrophe (with at least small